masashi-y/Aligner.jl/README.md

 * null(::Type{})

 where ins, del, sub arguments are the real valued (some T s.t.
-T<:Real) costs for insertion, deletion and substitution. these argements can also be some binary function; the detail is given in Usage.
+T<:Real) costs for insertion, deletion and substitution.
+these argements can also be some binary function; the detail is given in Usage.

-`levenshtein` calculates levenshtein edit distance, which actually is implemented as `generic_edit_distance(source, target, 1, 1, 1)`.
+`levenshtein` calculates levenshtein edit distance, which actually is implemented as

-The other details are given in Usage.
+`generic_edit_distance(source, target, 1, 1, 1)`.

 # Usage
     julia> using Aligner